rsksmart/rsk-wagmi-starter-kit/README.md

 > **Note**: We recommend using yarn package manager given that there are some conflicts when installing some packages with npm.

-For the variables `VITE_BUNDLER_API_KEY` and `VITE_CUSTOM_BUNDLER_URL`, these are used for the etherspot gasless demo part, and these variables (for testnet) are public and can be used as shown next.
+For the variables `VITE_BUNDLER_API_KEY` and `VITE_CUSTOM_BUNDLER_URL`, these are used for the etherspot gasless demo part, and these variables (for testnet) are public.
 For production use, please obtain bundler api key and bundler url from [Etherspot](https://etherspot.io/)

 ```shell
 yarn